The ILG Group

 - Compliance Policy and Conflict of Interest Policy

-The ILG Group operates in a market regulated in particular by the KAGB [German Capital Investment Code].
-The principles of compliance with the legal framework are set out in the Compliance Policy in section 5 and in the Conflict of Interest Policy in section 6.
-These regulations are also binding for all employees.
+The ILG Group operates in a market regulated by the German Investment Code (KAGB).
+The principles of compliance with the legal framework are set out in the Compliance Guidelines in Section 5 and in the Conflict-of-Interest Guidelines in Section 6.
+These regu-lations are also binding for all employees.

 The principles of conduct contained in the ILG Group's mission statement for employees and managers are part of the regular personnel evaluation.
-An employee's compliance with these principles is assessed as part of the promotion and development discussions and thus indirectly influences the amount of their performance-related remuneration.
+An employee's compliance with these principles is assessed as part of promotion and development meetings and thus indirectly influences the amount of their performance-related remuneration.

-Violations of the general rules of conduct as well as the Compliance Policy or the Conflict of Interest Policy may result in consequences under labour law, up to and including termination of employment.
+Violations of the general rules of conduct as well as the Compliance Guidelines or the Conflict-of-Interest Guidelines may result in consequences under labour law, up to and including termination of employment.
 The management decides on the sanctions depending on the nature and manner of the violation.

 Accordingly, these factors are reviewed both at the time of acquisition and during ongoing management as part of asset, property and centre management.